torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

 The ``iface`` field specifies the control type, ``SNDRV_CTL_ELEM_IFACE_XXX``, which is usually ``MIXER``.
-Use ``CARD`` for global controls that are not logically part of the mixer.
+Use ``CARD`` for global controls that are yest logically part of the mixer.
 If the control is closely associated with some specific device on the sound card, use ``HWDEP``, ``PCM``, ``RAWMIDI``, ``TIMER``, or ``SEQUENCER``, and specify the device number with the ``device`` and ``subdevice``